arthuredelstein/timestamper-website/_posts/2025-01-01-timestamper-project.markdown

 <p style="text-align: right;">-- Winston Smith in <a href='https://gutenberg.net.au/ebooks01/0100021h.html'><i>1984</i></a> (George Orwell)</p>

 Project Timestamper is an open-source effort to protect the integrity of humanity’s informational heritage in the age of generative AI.
-By timestamping historical content as it exists in the mid 2020s, we hope to ensure that human generated content of the past can be clearly identified as such even after AI-generated content comes to dominate our culture.
+By digitally timestamping historical content as it exists in the mid 2020s, we hope to ensure that human generated content of the past can be clearly identified as such even after AI-generated content comes to dominate our culture.

 To understand the threat that generative AI poses to the historical informational record, it is helpful to consider how the information economy has evolved since ancient times.
 The falling costs of generating, reproducing, and transmitting information over time have big implications for those who value our cultural and scientific heritage.